unicode-org/icu4x/ffi/diplomat/cpp/docs/source/properties_maps_ffi.rst

     See the `Rust documentation for CodePointMapData <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapData.html>`__ for more information.

     See the `Rust documentation for CodePointMapDataBorrowed <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html>`__ for more information.

+    .. cpp:function:: uint8_t get(char32_t cp) const

+        Gets the value for a code point.

+        See the `Rust documentation for get <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html#method.get>`__ for more information.

+    .. cpp:function:: ICU4XCodePointSetData get_set_for_value(uint8_t value) const

+        Gets a :cpp:class:`ICU4XCodePointSetData` representing all entries in this map that map to the given value

+        See the `Rust documentation for get_set_for_value <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html#method.get_set_for_value>`__ for more information.

     .. cpp:function:: static diplomat::result<ICU4XCodePointMapData8, ICU4XError> try_get_general_category(const ICU4XDataProvider& provider)